finos/rune-dsl/documentation/rosetta-modelling-component.md

 The `meta` keyword inside a synonym is used to map [metadata](#meta-data-annotation).

-In the below example, the value of the "issuer" input will be mapped to the value of the `issuer` attribute and the value of the "issuerIdScheme" metadata associated to "issuer" will be mapped to the `scheme` metadata attribute.
+In the below example, the value of the "combustible" input will be mapped to the value of the `fuelType` attribute and the value of the "scheme" metadata associated to "combustible" will be mapped to the `scheme` metadata attribute.

 ```
+type EngineSpecification:
-issuer string (0..1)
+    fuelType string (1..*)
         [metadata scheme]
-  [synonym FpML_5_10 value "issuer" meta "issuerIdScheme"]
+        [synonym META_SCHEME_EXAMPLE_1 value "combustible" meta "scheme"]
 ```

 #### Enumeration

 A synonym on an enumeration provides mappings from the string values in the input document to the values of the enumeration.
-E.g. the FpML value `Broker` will be mapped to the enumeration value `NaturalPersonRoleEnum.Broker` in Rosetta:
+E.g. the FpML value `HYBRID` will be mapped to the enumeration value `EngineEnum.HYBRID` in Rosetta:

 ```
-enum NaturalPersonRoleEnum: <"The enumerated values for the natural person's role.">
+enum EngineEnum: <"The enumerated values for the natural person's role.">

-  Broker <"The person who arranged with a client to execute the trade.">
+    HYBRID
+        [synonym CONDITIONAL_SET_TO_EXAMPLE_8 value "hybrid"]
+    COMBUSTION
-    [synonym FpML_5_10 value "Broker"]
+        [synonym CONDITIONAL_SET_TO_EXAMPLE_8 value "combustion"]
 ```

 ##### External Enumeration Synonym